cs396-web-dev/spring2022/pages/syllabus.md

     * If you submit a HW assignment 18 hours late, you will spend 1 credit towards that HW (with 6 left over to use for future homeworks).
     * If you submit a homework 27 hours late, you will spend 2 credits towards that HW (with 5 left over to use for future homeworks).
 * Credits can only be applied to homework, not labs.
-* If you use up your 7 credits, the original late submission policy for homework kicks in:
+* If you use up your 7 credits, the late submission policy for homework kicks in
-    * 10% per day for the first 5 days.
-After 5 days, you can earn a maximum of 50% on your HW assignment.
 * Any accommodations beyond the 7 days will need to be routed through the Dean of Students.

-To apply your "late credits" to an assignment, please fill out <a href="https://forms.gle/W5BeMPimUDMUgDqw9" target="_blank">this form</a>
+To apply your "late credits" to an assignment, please fill out <a href="https://forms.gle/ywZSkuNaTb58BqoP8" target="_blank">this form</a>
 * You must fill out the form in order for your grader to apply your late credits.

 #### A Caveat